EugeneNB/hello-world/README.md

 # hello-world
 Introduction to github.
-Engineer aroused by the potential of AI, hope to learn a lot anout Maths, Statistics, Programming
+Engineer aroused by the potential of AI, hope to learn a lot about Maths, Statistics, Programming